 All figures are euros unless otherwise noted.

-A review of the transaction’s legal documents was not conducted as the legal documents have remained unchanged since the most recent rating action.
+A review of the transaction legal documents was conducted as the legal documents have been amended since the most recent rating action.

 For a more detailed discussion of the sovereign risk impact on Structured Finance ratings, please refer to “Appendix C: The Impact of Sovereign Ratings on Other DBRS Credit Ratings” of the “Rating Sovereign Governments” methodology at: http://dbrs.com/research/319564/rating-sovereign-governments.pdf.

-The sources of data and information used for this rating are loan-by-loan data from European DataWarehouse GmbH as well as investor reports provided by the Management Company, France Titrisation.
+The sources of data and information used for this rating are loan-by-loan data from European DataWarehouse GmbH as well as investor reports and performance data provided by the Management Company, France Titrisation and BNP Paribas.

 DBRS did not rely upon third-party due diligence in order to conduct its analysis.

-At the restructuring that occurred in November 2016, DBRS was supplied with third-party assessments.
+DBRS was supplied with third-party assessments, at the restructuring, which occurred in November 2016.
 However, this did not impact the rating analysis.

 DBRS considers the data and information available to it for the purposes of providing these ratings to be of satisfactory quality.